 I wanted to go there for a while and waited for the perfect Summer day.
 I am talking about the inner outdoor garden of the Petit-Palais in Paris.
 The relaxing and quiet garden is an oasis of greenery.
-A surprising place which is little known despite being so close to the busy avenue des Champs-Élysées.
+A surprising place which is little known despite being so close to the busy Avenue des Champs-Élysées.

 The garden of the Petit-Palais

-The Petit-Palais houses the fine Arts museum of the City of Paris.
-It was built for the 1900 Paris Universal Exhibition opposite its bigger sister: the Grand-Palais.
-The Petit-Palais is situated in the 8th arrondissement of Paris between the Champs-Élysées and the Pont Alexandre III.
+The Petit-Palais houses the Fine Arts Museum of the City of Paris.
+It was built for the 1900 Paris Universal Exhibition opposite its bigger sister: the Grand Palais.

 The shape of the Petit-Palais makes a semi-circular courtyard at the centre.
 This outdoor area is occupied by a small garden.

-The small outdoor garden has pools bordered with blue and gold mosaic.
 The exotic plants growing there give an expected tropical charm… with a bit of imagination, it seems that we are transported to the French Riviera!

 Notice the ship in the centre of the dome: it represents the emblem of Paris.